gavincyi/gavincyi.github.io/_posts/2023-12-15-navigating-alpha-sizing.md

 For practitioners of the Kelly Criterion, this result aligns with conventional wisdom that fractional Kelly (such as quarter Kelly or even 1/8 Kelly) is the optimal capital growth strategy, as explained by [MacLean, L., E. O. Thorp, and W. T. Ziemba (2010)](https://www.researchgate.net/publication/227623956_Long-term_capital_growth_the_good_and_bad_properties_of_the_Kelly_and_fractional_Kelly_capital_growth_criteria).

-IMeanwhile, it has become a standard [practice](https://ideas.repec.org/p/bge/wpaper/92.html) in the industry to shrink estimated covariances.
+Meanwhile, it has become a standard [practice](https://ideas.repec.org/p/bge/wpaper/92.html) in the industry to shrink estimated covariances.
 If you are already employing covariance shrinkage techniques, you may find it beneficial to reduce the shrinkage parameter in the MV sizing rule or potentially eliminate the need for shrinkage altogether.

 Finally, despite some academic literature suggesting the use of the 1/N (proportional-sized) rule in large universes and the MV rule in small universes, based on the results presented above, I believe that the 75% shrunken MV rule is the most suitable rule to apply across all universe sizes, especially when faced with uncertainty in choosing between the proportional and MV portfolio.

+If you are interested to walk through the result in details, please feel free to look into its [notebook](https://colab.research.google.com/github/factorpricingmodel/factor-pricing-model-risk-model/blob/main/examples/notebook/crypto_empirical_analysis_alpha_sizing_rules.ipynb) and shoot me your questions.